spypaul/MQSim_CXL/README.md

 We include our synthetic workload source codes in test/Synthetic_Workloads of [Trace Generator](https://github.com/dgist-datalab/trace_generator.git).
 Users can find the source codes of the real-world workloads from their original code bases.

-Since tracing results can be different across machines and runs, we also publish the trace files (\*.trace) utilized for the research paper in [here]().
+Since tracing results can be different across machines and runs, we also publish the trace files (\*.trace) utilized for the research paper in [here](https://doi.org/10.5281/zenodo.7916219) on Zenodo.

 Conetent of published trace files:
 * \*\_p.trace files are the traces with physical memory addresses